paulfitz/daff-doc/types/coopy/Table.md

 ---
 layout: thing
 thing: class
-title: coopy.Table
+title: daff.Table
 ---
-# coopy.Table
+# daff.Table

   Everything daff needs to know about a table.
 This interface gets implemented natively on each language/platform daff supports, so that we don't waste time making copies of tables from one format to another.